About The Beautiful and Useful Studio in collaboration with artists Graham Toomey, Maurice Goldberg, and Matthew Aberline.

-Saltwater Country is a collaborative artwork between Goldberg Aberline Studio - GAS and Graham Toomey, an Indigneous artist of the Wurrumunga Clan of the Wiradjuri nation and the Wongaibon nation.
+Saltwater Country is a collaborative artwork between The Beautiful and Useful Studio and artists Graham Toomey, Maurice Goldberg, and Matthew Aberline., an Indigneous artist of the Wurrumunga Clan of the Wiradjuri nation and the Wongaibon nation.
 In a unique co-design process, which involved an exchange of stories and ideas during drawing sessions, a series of lanterns were designed that represent the spirit of the Gadigal clan - the Saltwater people.

 Artist Statement - Saltwater Country, 2021, Kendall Lane